You are viewing the New York/Venezuela Chapter

 Observatory

-A living editorial library of curated sources on art, migration, diaspora, cultural memory and social impact.
-Not an automatic aggregator — a carefully maintained space where quality references are selected, contextualized and kept current.
+A curated editorial library in development, focused on art, migration, diaspora, cultural memory, education and social impact.
+It is not an automatic aggregator or a closed academic database: it is a working space where references are progressively selected, verified, contextualized and transformed into resources for research, cultural mediation and critical learning.

 How to use it